Therapy for Life Transitions & Changes

 Together, we will define what success means for you.
 In addition to helping you identify and work toward the changes you want in your life, relationships, and other uncertain situations, we offer you the skills and tools to become more mindful, resilient, and compassionate towards yourself and others.

 We will help you embrace that it’s ok to feel uncertain when you go through significant changes and transitions.
 It is possible to cope with this uncertainty by having the tools to handle it.

 Your life transition therapist will help you set achievable goals, and, most importantly, they will develop healthy mechanisms to cope with life’s challenges and transitions.
 We give you the space to breathe, take care of yourself, and celebrate you along this journey.

-1. Fill out the consult form.
+- Fill out this consult form.

-2. Read about our skilled life transition therapists.
+- Read about our skilled anxiety therapists.

 Other Services at Renewed Wellness

 At our New Bern, NC-based therapy practice, we offer more than just therapy for life transitions.
 Our therapists specialize specifically in therapy for military families, anxiety and stress counseling, and addiction counseling.
 For those going through a life change, we also offer trauma therapy.
 In fact, we can help you wherever you are in the state with online therapy in North Carolina and South Carolina.
 Let’s work together to get you to a good place!